williamgilpin/howto/osx_bugs.md

 in the Terminal will show all reboots that have occurred

+### Spotlight not finding text in .py files

+Go into the Spotlight preferences under System Settings, and check the box for "Developer" This seems to get disabled by default every few update cycles.

+# Hardware problems

+### Intermittent "click" or "pop" noise from the laptop

+This appears to be a known design flaw with 2016 MacBook Pros.
+See, for example, [here](https://discussions.apple.com/thread/7825434?page=51)

 ### Computer running hot

 I noticed that my 2016 Macbook Pro (15 inch with touchbar) was running really hot for even simple tasks.
 It cooled down significantly when I went into the energy settings and disabled the option "Put Hard Disks to Sleep When Possible"